aiming-taxonomy/glossary/readme.md

 ## Reactivity

-Determining the change in movement of a target and subsequently reacting to it - specifically, the rate at which you can do this.
+Determining the change in movement of a target without or with minimal [prediciton](#predicting) and subsequently reacting to it - specifically, the rate at which you can do this.

 ## Reacquisition